Your Cart is Empty

 WHY WE ARE CARMELITE: The Carmelite Order traces its history back to the Elijah who on Mount Carmel stood up against the priests of Baal as told in 1Kings 18:20-40.
 Elijah faced an overwhelming majority of pagan priests yet demonstrated the power of God over false religions.
 In New Testament times hermits inhabited the caves of Mount Carmel and lived lives of holy prayer and contemplation of the Word of God.
 In the thirteenth century, they formed what we now know as the Order of Carmelites. in the 16th century, St. Teresa of Avila and St. John of the Cross set about reforming the Order and bringing it back to its roots of contemplation and prayer.
 Both of these great saints were mystics, and both were honored as "Doctors of the Church" because of their insights into Sacred Scriptures.
 The fact that they worked together (male and female) and their mysticism ties in well with Celtic tradition.

 WHY WE ARE THE CELTIC RITE OLD CATHOLIC CHURCH: Briefly, the Old Catholic Church separated from the Roman Catholic Church in the 19th century when Rome declared the Pope as infallible.
-The Old Catholics believe in the ancient Catholic Church and hold to the first seven Councils.
-We do not recognize the anathema's rendered on Protestants at the Council of Trent in the 16th century, and believe in local Bishops overseeing geographical areas, yet God alone is the head of the Church.Overall, the option for many to leave the political systems of Roman Catholicism while retaining many traditions is admirable.
+The Old Catholics (and pretty much everyone else in the world) knows humans are fallible and rejected this dogma.
+We stay as close to biblical doctrine as possible and in keeping with the ancient Catholic Church hold to the first seven Councils.
+We do not recognize the anathema's rendered on Protestants at the Council of Trent in the 16th century and believe in local Bishops overseeing geographical areas.
+We believe God alone is the head of the Church in the person of the Holy Spirit.
+If you were to attend an Old Catholic service, the similarities between a Roman Catholic Mass and our worship service would seem striking.
+Theological and administrative differences are the primary reasons we cannot be united with Rome at this time.
+Interestingly, Rome acknowledges our male priests as having valid apostolic succession and allows its members to celebrate the Sacraments with us provided there is no Roman Catholic priest available.
+The option for many to leave the political systems of Roman Catholicism while retaining many traditions is enticing.

 The Celtic Carmelites have determined to adhere to the most conservative doctrinal beliefs of the Christian Church.
 Like the hermits of Mount Carmel and the early Celtic Christians, extensive study of Scripture and a commitment to live in harmony with the Gospels is our foundation.